 I had the honor and pleasure of attending my son's graduation from military basic training.
 I can't tell you how great it felt watching the proceedings.
 Not only was I a proud father but I also was proud to be an American.
 To see 600 young men and women take the oath to serve and protect our nation was something I will always treasure.

-I got to spend about 4 days with my son who relayed so many stories about his experiences over the prior 8 1/2 weeks.
-Some of them were simply hilarious while others were filled with lessons of achievement and at times disappointment.
-One of the things that several of the graduates shared with us while spending time with them was that nearly all of them wanted to pack their gear and go home within just a couple of days of arriving.
+I got to spend about four days with my son, who relayed many stories about his experiences over the prior 8 1/2 weeks.
+Some of them were hilarious while others were filled with lessons of achievement and at times disappointment.
+One of the things that several of the graduates shared with us was that nearly all of them wanted to pack their gear and go home within just a couple of days of arriving.
 On arrival, they were met at the bus by a Military Training Instructor (MTI), who welcomed the new recruits.
 This was not a welcome that involved hugs and kisses.
 It was "IN YOUR FACE" intensity.
 It was constant yelling and screaming followed by push-ups.
 It was moving from one station to the next.
 First you lose your hair, then you're handed a uniform, then it's shots for every possible disease and so on.
 A 13-mile walk with a 45-pound pack on your back takes place within 24 hours of your arrival and you don't sleep.
-The food is lousy and you have to eat in the 5 minutes they give you.
+The food is lousy and you have to eat in the five minutes they give you.
 They began to question why anyone would put themselves through this, and, in some cases, a few decided to quit.

 In the absence of a safety boot camp, shouldn't we all think about how our safe behavior has drifted to something less?
 What risks do we take today that we would have never accepted early in our career?
 Would it not be best for us all to return to the basics, where we first started?

 Take an oath to serve and protect ourselves, our families and those we work with.